British School of Barcelona: History

 Founded in 1958 as the Anglo-American School, the institution saw significant growth following the 1978 publication of the first Royal Decree recognising foreign schools in Spain, which validated studies for Spanish pupils.
 This recognition played a pivotal role in attracting local families seeking British education and English language proficiency.

 In 1999, The British School of Barcelona was established.
 In 2007, ownership was transferred to the Cognita Schools Group.
 In January 2016, Cognita Group acquired the International School of Barcelona in Sitges, which was subsequently integrated as a new campus under the brand of The British School of Barcelona in September 2016.

 April 2018 marked the inauguration of BSB Nexus, the new Pre-University campus in Castelldefels.
 In September 2019, the school expanded its sports facilities with a new 9,000 square meters rugby and football stadium adjacent to the BSB Castelldefels campus.

 In 2021, BSB opened the BSB City Esperança Campus for Early Years and Year 1 (3–6 years) in Barcelona (Sarrià-Sant Gervasi), becoming the fourth campus.
 Additionally, in October 2021, BSB launched a BSB Science, Technology, Engineering, and Mathematics (STEM) Centre in Castelldefels, opposite the BSB Nexus campus, expanding existing lab space.

 In September 2023, BSB opened the BSB City Lucà Campus, also in Sarrià-Sant Gervasi, extending its educational offerings to students up to 18 years of age in Barcelona.

 In September 2026, the school will open BSB Maresme, a new campus in Cabrera de Mar, in the Maresme region, for students aged 3 to 18.
-It will be opened in September 2026 for Nursery to Year 4 pupils (3-9 years old), expanding to Secondary in September 2027.
+It will be opened in September 2026 for Early Years and Primary pupils (3-11 years old), expanding to Secondary in September 2027.